CS208 Logic & Algorithms

 Question 4(c) (1 mark)

-And if x <= y and y <= z, then x <= z (transitivity):
+And this ordering is transitive, x <= y and y <= z, then x <= z:

 (config (name "Question 4(c)") (assumptions (add-zero "∀x. add(x, 0) = x") (add-comm "∀x. ∀y. add(x, y) = add(y, x)") (add-assoc "∀x. ∀y. ∀z. add(x, add(y, z)) = add(add(x, y), z)")) (goal "∀x. ∀y. ∀z. (∃k. add(x, k) = y) → (∃k. add(y, k) = z) → (∃k. add(x, k) = z)"))